Which is the most reliable brand . . .

 brand names® as Micropolis, Rodime, Lapine, NEC, Tandon, CDC/Imprimis (Control Data Corp.), Microscience, Shugart, Conner, CMI (Computer Memories Inc.), Kyocera, Miniscribe, Priam, Kalok, Areal Technology, Megavault, Integral Peripherals, JT Storage, Ministor, PrairieTek, as well as others.
 Most of these names are hardly recognized by anyone now, just two decades later; indeed, only a few computer hardware buffs can even remember if they've even heard of them (For a much longer, more inclusive list of defunct hard disk makers, CLICK HERE).
 Every single one of the currently existing manufacturers (see list below) were also in the business back in those same early days, and the fact that they are still with us now is strong testimony to each vendor's fierce commitment to data storage technology and the building of a high quality product.
 All are excellent brand names, and in general, provide reliability you can trust — up to a point, an unknown point.
 The key term here: "unknown" is a distinctly important point.

 Hewlett-Packard ceased their disk drive manufacturing in the 1990's.
 Hard drive manufacturers Quantum and IBM, historically two of the greatest names® in the business, only since the dawn of the new millenium now fail to qualify for the elite group below.
 And even more recently Maxtor, another historic and venerable name in disk drive technology, came under the specter of industry consolidation; in May of 2006 they were acquired by Seagate Technology (it was Maxtor who acquired the Quantum disk drive business in April of 2001; in prior history Seagate acquired CDC/Imprimis in 1989, and Conner in 1996).
 On October 1, 2009 Toshiba acquired the Fujitsu disk drive business.
-Most recently of all, and in the space of just a single year, on March 7, 2011 Western Digital gobbled up Hitachi GST and on December 19, 2011 Seagate ingested the disk drive unit of Korean giant Samsung.
+Most recently of all, and in the space of just a single year, on March 7, 2011 Western Digital gobbled up Hitachi GST (although WD continues to use the brand names HGST and Hitachi), and on December 19, 2011 Seagate ingested the disk drive unit of Korean giant Samsung.
 We can only wonder... what company will be the next to face the setting sun of historical demise?

-In the following alphabetical list are the three still extant makers of hard disk drives, the three firms that have not only survived well into the twenty-first century, but who emerged victorious after a quarter century of industry consolidation and today are still creating those indispensable rotating memory hard disk drive data storage products for our computers, RAID's, and a continually growing list of digital communication and entertainment devices:
+In the following alphabetical list are the three still extant makers of hard disk drives, the three firms that have not only survived well into the twenty-first century, but who emerged victorious after a quarter century of industry consolidation and today are still creating those indispensable hard, spinning disk drive data storage products for our computers, RAID's, and a continually growing list of digital communication and entertainment devices:

-While all of the above brand names can referred to as "hard drive" makers, this term actually connotes "micro-computer disk drives", and the names we've dropped so far include only those.
-Computers had disk drives well before the advent of the micro-computer, of course, referred to as "mainframe" systems, and after those, "mini-computers", and these physically larger systems had physically larger and more expensive disk drives (such as the CDC Hawk shown in the picture at top).
-"Hard drive" is an expression that emerged along with "personal" computers.
-If we were to include the makers of disk drives with platter diameters of fourteen-inches or more, our list of defunct manufacturers, while including some of those already named would, to name only a few, add the likes of Bull, DEC, Encore, Honeywell, Evans & Sutherland, Pertec, Wang Labs, and succeed in stretching the list out considerably further.
+While all of the above brand names are called "hard drive" makers, this expression actually denotes what was originally known as "micro-computer disk drives", and the manufacturer names we've mentioned so far include only those.
+Of course computers had disk drives well before the advent of the micro-computer, and these came to be referred to as "mainframe" systems, and subsequent to those, "mini-computers".
+These physically larger systems had physically larger and more expensive disk drives (such as the CDC Hawk shown in the picture at top).
+"Hard drive" is a term that emerged in the 1980's coincident with "personal" computers.
+So if we were to include the makers of disk drives with platter diameters of fourteen-inches or more, our list of defunct manufacturers, while including some of those already named would, to name only a few, add the likes of Bull, DEC, Encore, Honeywell, Evans & Sutherland, Pertec, Wang Labs, and succeed in stretching the list out considerably further.

 Hard Disk Drive Reliability